IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

       - ........
 ~~~~

+With this application mapping file, all files of 'SHARED.COPY' will be initially assigned to the application *SHARED*.

-If shared code following naming conventions and is planned to managed in their own git repository, you can also provide naming conventions.
+If shared code follows naming conventions, you can also provide naming conventions.

 ### Combining use cases